scummvm/scummvm/doc/docportal/use_scummvm/the_launcher.rst

 Load
 ^^^^^^^

-Opens the load game window, from which you can run a previously saved state without having to start the game first.
+Opens the load game window, from which you can go to a saved game without having to start the game first.

 See the :doc:`save_load_games` page.